akatch/hammerbros/content/pages/getting_started/what_do_i_need.md

 ## Nice-to-Haves: Upgrading your shop
 Forging with just the basics will get frustrating fast.
 A post vise is an excellent upgrade - unlike conventional bench vises, a post vise is designed to stand up to repeated heavy hammering by transferring the force of the hammer blows through the post into the floor.

-For folks interested in bladesmithing, a 2x72" belt grinder is essential; the bulk of bladesmithing operations take place at the grinder.
+For folks interested in bladesmithing, a belt grinder is ideal; the bulk of bladesmithing operations take place at the grinder.
+If you're on a budget, a [1x30][] belt grinder will get you started, but if you have a bit more to spend, a [2x72][] is a worthwhile investment.
+However, if a belt grinder isn't an option for you, an angle grinder or even a set of [files][Pferd files], together with a bit of patience, will yield perfectly respectable results.

 ### Our recommendations: